rubenchristoffer/MERN-Docker/README.md

 Allows you to create MERN-stack based projects using Docker.

 ## How to use
-Requires docker-compose v1.29+ installed on your system.
+Requires docker-compose v1.27+ and Docker Engine 17.12+ installed on your system.
 You can install latest docker-compose through pip by running `sudo pip install docker-compose`

 1. Clone repository